 Note: If you want to make it so that users can select multiple boxes; or select all in the box-check format, change the slider that says bulk action controls from NO to YES.

 Creating an address group is a really easy way of adding all the boxes required for users to input their address.
-Simply go to the "fields" heading >> Address Group>> drag and drop onto your form on the right >> this will add everything from address lines, postcode, and country.

 Nice easy one.
 To add dividers in your page just drag and drop the option "field spacer" for a blank gap.
 Or, alternatively, "field divider" to add a line, so you have clear, defined sections.

 At the top of the fields bar, you will be able to see there are two sections, you will be automatically placed in "data capture"; but, if you want to move over to consent, you will see "marketing", and "data processing".